Buy Nothing Day Vs Green Friday

 Buy Nothing Day or support Green Friday?

-What I would also like to add is that we shouldn’t shun people who do take part in Black Friday either.
-In England, many non-essential shops have been closed during Lockdown 2.0.
-Many people have been furloughed or worse.
-Black Friday still represents an opportunity for many to be able to afford things that they couldn’t get at any other time of the year.
-I think it’s important to recognise that many small businesses will participate in #BlackFriday to try and capture some of the sales too – and we shouldn’t judge them either.
+I would also like to add that we shouldn’t judge people who take part in Black Friday either.
+In England, many non-essential shops were forced to close during The Lockdown 2.0, and the knock-on effect has caused a lot of job losses.
+Black Friday still represents an opportunity for many to afford things they couldn’t get at any other time of the year.

-You can read my Interview with CGTN Europe here > “Buy Nothing Day an antidote to Black Friday Consumption?“
+You can read my interview with CGTN Europe here: “Buy Nothing Day: An Antidote to Black Friday Consumption?

 Final Thoughts